 Even for a non-steel plumbing system, age will eventually take its toll.
-If you notice that your plumbing suffers from numerous blockages, leaks, and water pressure fluctuation that no amount of repairs seems to stem, you should consult a reliable plumber about whole-house repiping as a solution.
+If you notice that your plumbing suffers from numerous blockages, leaks, and water pressure fluctuation that no number of repairs seems to stem, you should consult a reliable plumber about whole-house re-piping as a solution.

-If you live in Ames, IA, plumbing installation from Golden Rule Plumbing, Heating & Cooling can take care of a full repiping quickly and effectively.
+If you live in Ames, IA, plumbing installation from Golden Rule can take care of a full re-piping quickly and effectively.

 The actual installation usually takes between 3 to 5 days, depending on home size, and water service interruption will only occur for a few hours each day.
 The plumbers will cover the areas where they work in plastic sheets to prevent damage to the furnishings, and then begin to make surgical cuts into drywall and ceiling material to access the older pipes.
 They will take extra care to patch, paint, and smooth over the areas after the new pipes are installed.

 Some pipes need more extensive excavation to access them, and this may involve moving major fixtures.
-However, the installers will make every effort to restore your house to its previous condition after they are done—with the exception of the new pipes, of course!
+However, the installers will make every effort to restore your house to its previous condition after they are done—except for the new pipes, of course!

 You should notice the difference in your home’s plumbing right away.
 The flow of water will come easier from faucets and water pressure will improve.
 Monthly water bills will improve as well, and you can expect to need few to no repairs for leaks and clogs during the next few years.
 With proper maintenance, your re-piping will last for many generations.

-Call Golden Rule Plumbing, Heating & Cooling and speak to our plumbing installers in Ames, IA to set up an appointment to see if whole-house repiping is the best solution for your home’s plumbing issues.
+Call Golden Rule and speak to our plumbing installers in Ames, IA to set up an appointment to see if whole house re-piping is the best solution for your home’s plumbing issues.